Services

 CVOS dental implants edit

-nobel biocare surgical implant kit,
+nobel biocare surgical implant kit

 Benefits of Dental Implants

+• The mouth is restored as closely as possible to its natural state.
 By replacing the entire tooth, including the root, it is possible to replicate the function of natural teeth, with a strong, stable foundation that allows comfortable biting and chewing.
 In addition, nothing in the mouth looks or feels artificial.

+• Adjacent teeth are not compromised to replace missing teeth.
 Tooth replacement with traditional tooth-supported bridges requires grinding down the teeth adjacent to the missing tooth/teeth, so that the bridge can be cemented onto them.
 This tooth structure can never be replaced and the long-term health of these teeth is compromised.
 Partial dentures have clasps that hook onto adjacent teeth, putting pressure on them as the partial rocks back and forth.
 Eventually these teeth can loosen and come out as a result of this pressure.
 Replacing missing teeth with implant-supported crowns/bridges does not involve the adjacent natural teeth, so they are not compromised or damaged.

 This graph displays how implants have better long-term success that bridges.

+• Your smile is improved when replacement teeth look more like natural teeth.
 Even when only one tooth is missing, long-term esthetics are usually much better with an implant-supported replacement tooth than with a traditional tooth- supported bridge.
 This is particularly important in the front of your mouth, where preventing a visible bone defect is critical for a natural appearance.

+• Restored self-esteem and renewed self-confidence.
 Many people who now enjoy the benefits of implant supported replacement teeth state that their self esteem and self confidence have been restored as a result of improved appearance, function, comfort, and health.

 Comparison of a normal tooth with a dental implant.